FabricMC/fabric-docs/develop/items/custom-tools.md

 ## Registering Tool Items {#registering-tool-items}

-Using the same utility functions as in the [Creating Your First Item](./first-item) guide, you can create your tool items:
+You can create your tool items by using the same classes and functions that we implemented in the [Creating Your First Item](./first-item) guide:

 <<< @/reference/latest/src/main/java/com/example/docs/item/ModItemIds.java#guidite_sword